-Katharina joined HTA in 2014 and has been the lead Landscape Architect on a number of high-profile public realm projects, including the Water Gardens in Hemel Hempstead, Scotney Castle in Kent, Sutton Estate in Chelsea, Kidbrooke Village in Greenwich, Stephenson Street in Newham and King Square in Islington.
-She has extensive experience in the design and delivery of parks, historic landscapes and has a passion for planting design.
+Katharina has been the lead Landscape Architect on a number of high-profile public realm projects, including the Water Gardens in Hemel Hempstead, Scotney Castle in Kent, Claremont Park in Barnet, Dagenham Green, Sutton Estate in Chelsea and Kidbrooke Village in Greenwich.
+She has extensive experience in the design and delivery of parks, historic landscape and play and has a passion for planting design.
 Katharina also has a keen interest and expertise in community led landscape architecture, working with local residents, local stakeholders and the wider community.

-She is currently working on visitor enhancements for Scotney Castle for the National Trust, a Grade I registered landscape and SSSI of over 300 hectares including reconfiguration of the arrival sequence and reinstatement of historic landscape features, play, upgrade of the path network, biodiversity enhancements, orchard reinstatement and enlarged parking facilities.
+Katharina also worked on the visitor enhancements for Scotney Castle for the National Trust, a Grade I registered landscape and SSSI of over 300 hectares including reconfiguration of the arrival sequence and reinstatement of historic landscape features, play, upgrade of the path network, biodiversity enhancements, orchard reinstatement and enlarged parking facilities.

 Katharina also prepared the planting scheme for Greenford Quay in Ealing which opened to the public in 2019.
 This large new square and waterside landscape adjacent to the Grand Union Canal evokes the site’s industrial past and includes biodiverse and native planting next to the water’s edge.

 Whilst at Churchman Landscape Architects, she was the Project Landscape Architect for Claremont Fan Court School which is situated on part of the former 18th century Claremont Estate, representing the work of Charles Bridgeman, Capability Brown, William Kent and Sir John Vanbrugh.
 For this project Katharina undertook extensive archival research and collated the historic information and its findings.